bids-standard/.github/CONTRIBUTING.md

-# Contributing BIDS
+# Contributing to BIDS

+These contributing guidelines should apply to most, if not all, the repositories in the BIDS github organization.

+Each repository may also have more specific guidelines.

-We hope that these guidelines are designed to make it as easy as possible to get involved.
+These guidelines are designed to make it as easy as possible for you to get involved.
 If you have any questions that aren't discussed below, please let us know by [opening an issue](#understanding-issues).